Procedure for Establishing a New Student Organization

 After the organization receives probationary approval, the group should set a date and reserve space for an informational meeting.
 Topics to be covered in this meeting should include: officer selection, group goals and additional membership recruitment efforts.

 At the end of the provisional year, the membership, progress, and activities of the organization will be reviewed.
 If the club has been active throughout the provisional year and maintained membership, the group will officially be recognized.
 At this time, the organization may approach the Student Government Association about being chartered.

 Once an organization gains formal recognition, recognition can only be withdrawn by the administration of Quinnipiac University.
 The Student Government Association, however, may choose to withdraw chartered status through their policies and procedures, but the organization may still continue to be recognized.
 Organizations desiring to discontinue their association and suspend operation with Quinnipiac University may do so by submitting a written statement to firstname.lastname@example.org.

-An organization must be approved through the Office of Campus Life for at least one year before the Student Government Association can charter it.
-Once formally recognized, an organization may choose to bring a completed constitution and official recognition letter to the vice president for student experience of the Student Government Association to begin the chartering process.
-The documents will be reviewed by the student experience committee, which will then make a recommendation as to whether or not a charter should be granted by the Student Government Association.
-For more information about this process, please refer to the Chartering Policy located under “Documents” on the Student Government Association’s Do You QU page.
+An organization must be approved through the Office of Campus Life for at least one year before the Student Government Association (SGA) can charter it.
+Once formally recognized, an organization may choose to bring a completed constitution and official recognition letter to the vice president for student experience of the SGA to begin the chartering process.
+The documents will be reviewed by the student experience committee, which will then make a recommendation as to whether or not a charter should be granted by the SGA.
+For more information about this process, please refer to the Chartering Policy located under “Documents” on the SGA’s Do You QU page.

 Failure to meet the student organization requirements could result in a student organization being placed on inactive status.
 In such instances, the student organization will forfeit probationary or recognition status.